Pet Allergy Testing, Treatment, & Prevention

 Here are some signs that your pet might have a skin problem:

-- Hair loss
+- Hair Loss

-- Runny, itchy eyes
+- Runny, Itchy Eyes

-- Head shaking
+- Head Shaking

-- Body odor
+- Body Odor

-- Foot chewing
+- Foot Chewing

-Although there are many possible symptoms of skin problems in dogs and cats, fortunately, most of the causes fall into only a few categories: skin parasites, skin infections and allergies.
+Although there are many possible symptoms of skin problems in dogs and cats, fortunately, most of the causes fall into only a few categories: skin parasites, skin infections, and allergies.

 The most common reason pets are itchy is fleas.
-These tiny parasites can live on your pet’s skin beneath the hair coat.
-Fleas survive by biting your pet and ingesting their blood.
+These tiny parasites can live on your pet’s skin beneath the hair coat, and survive by biting your pet and ingesting their blood.
 Not all dogs and cats seem bothered by fleas.
 However, most pets will become very itchy when they have fleas, which means they are likely allergic to flea saliva.
 In flea-allergic animals, even one fleabite can cause a reaction.

 We know there are many flea and tick preventatives on the market today.
 We have chosen these options for their safety and effectiveness.
 To learn more about these preventatives, please come in and speak with one of our team members.
 If you prefer a different flea preventative, please visit our home delivery service for a wide range of options and products.

 Many pets have seasonal allergies.
 These are most likely caused by environmental allergies (also known as Atopic Dermatitis).
-Although relatively uncommon compared to other sources of allergies, pets can also have food allergies.
+Although relatively uncommon, pets can also have food allergies.
 The best way to determine food allergies is with a food trial and not with pet allergy testing.
 Pets can develop a food allergy at any time in their life—even if they have been eating the same food all along!

-Pet Allergy Testing and Treatment
+Pet Allergy Testing & Treatment

-This type of targeted immunomodulation therapy can help 70-75% of allergic pets to decrease symptoms and need for other medications, and address the cause of the allergies, not just the symptoms.
+This type of targeted immunomodulation therapy can help 70-75% of allergic pets to decrease symptoms, decrease their need for other medications, and address the cause of the allergies, not just the symptoms.